zainnadeem/OO-Vehicle-ios-0616/README.md

 OO-Vehicle
 ======

-##Goals
+##Objectives

-- Get more familiar with classes and objects
+1. Get more familiar with classes and objects
-- Gain a working understanding of inheritance
+2. Gain a working understanding of inheritance

 ###Inheritance